iPhone 12 mini Review

-If you’re looking for an iPhone 12 and think picking up the mini version will save you £100/$100, then I think you’re looking at it wrong.
+If you’re looking for a slightly older iPhone and think picking up the 12 mini will save you extra cash, you’re looking at it wrong.
 You shouldn’t buy this iPhone because it’s cheaper, you should buy it if you’ve been hankering for a smaller phone and are happy with the sacrifices that come with it.
-For most people, I still think the regular iPhone 12 is the best buy.
+For most people, I still think the regular iPhone is the best buy, regardless of whether it’s a 12, 13 or 14.

 - Great to see phones this size make a return